We've contributed to new guidance on air-to-water heat pumps

-This all-electric social housing project will help to manage both emissions and energy costs for occupants, while delivering outstanding quality and comfort.
+Greenhaus is an all-electric social housing project that helps manage both emissions and energy costs for occupants while delivering outstanding quality and comfort.

 Buttress